 Researchers from Zurich have developed a compact, energy-efficient device made from artificial neurons that is capable of decoding brainwaves.
 The chip uses data recorded from the brainwaves of epilepsy patients to identify which regions of the brain cause epileptic seizures.
 This opens up new perspectives for treatment.

 Current neural network algorithms produce impressive results that help solve an incredible number of problems.
-However, the used to run these algorithms still require too much processing power.
+However, the electronic devices used to run these algorithms still require too much processing power.
 These artificial intelligence (AI) systems simply cannot compete with an actual brain when it comes to processing sensory information or interactions with the environment in real time.

 Comments are closed.